 In many cases, low energy levels are linked to your diet, your activity levels and your sleeping patterns, but sometimes, underlying medical conditions can play a role.
 If you’ve tried all these measures, and you still feel tired or lethargic, it’s a good idea to see your doctor.
 They might recommend carrying out some tests to check that everything is in order.
 Anemia and thyroid problems are examples of issues that can cause fatigue.

-Many of us watch children or pets whizzing around and lament our own plunging energy levels.
+In summary: Many of us watch children or pets whizzing around and lament our own plunging energy levels.
 If you feel tired a lot of the time, or you’re not quite as energetic or alert as you’d like to be, there are several steps you can take to try and boost your energy levels.
 Exercise on a regular basis, get out into the fresh air, eat well, make sure you get enough sleep and use self-help techniques to reduce stress.
 If these measures don’t work, don’t hesitate to seek medical advice.